 New construction usually has the most straightforward central AC unit costs, but sometimes homeowners need to upgrade an old unit that’s reached the end of its lifespan or install a new one altogether.
 In these cases, the total cost is affected by different situations that may or may not apply.
-Additional plumbing, electrical work, the removal or repair of existing HVAC systems, mold testing, asbestos removal, and other factors can increase the cost to install a central AC unit.
+Additional plumbing, electrical work, the removal or repair of existing HVAC systems, mold testing, asbestos removal, and other factors can increase the cost to install central AC.

 Zones and Controls

 Existing ductwork may not handle the increased airflow of a new AC unit and could require replacement.
 The cost to install new ductwork ranges from $1,100 to $2,700.
-Leaky ductwork can also be the culprit of an air conditioning unit that doesn’t cool like it used to.
-Over time, ductwork can deteriorate, so it’s always a good idea to have it inspected if you suspect a problem.
+Leaky ductwork can also be the culprit of an air-conditioning unit that doesn’t cool like it used to.
+Over time, ductwork can deteriorate, so it’s always a good idea for a homeowner to have it inspected if they suspect a problem.

 The central AC unit requires electricity from a hard-wired, dedicated circuit.
 A standard 240-volt connection is required, and depending on the size of the AC unit, it’ll require between 15 and 60 amps of power.
-You’ll need to hire an electrician to install this outlet and update your circuit breaker.
+A homeowner will need to hire an electrician to install this outlet and update your circuit breaker.
 A new electrical circuit will cost between $100 and $150 on average.

 Existing HVAC System Removal

-If you add a new room or change the height of large spaces (like adding a vaulted ceiling), they’ll need to update their central air system should be updated.
+If a homeowner is adding a new room or changing the height of large spaces (like adding a vaulted ceiling), they’ll need to update their central air system.
 New ductwork and vents will be installed at a minimum, but a larger unit may also be required to cool the entire house adequately.
-A pro can help a homeowner determine if the existing unit in the home will be sufficient for home modifications.
+A pro can help a homeowner determine if the existing unit in the home will be sufficient for the modifications.

 Mold Testing and Removal

-On rare occasions, mold could have contaminated old and damaged ductwork.
-Use a mold specialist company to do certified testing.
-Improper cleaning methods can damage fiberglass and flexible HVAC ductwork, so you’ll need to get a qualified technician to safely remove the mold without exposing the rest of the house.
+If the AC smells musty, mold could have contaminated old and damaged ductwork.
+Homeowners will want to use a mold specialist company to do certified testing.
+Improper cleaning methods can damage fiberglass and flexible HVAC ductwork, so homeowners will need to get a qualified technician to safely remove the mold without exposing the rest of the house.

 Asbestos Testing and Removal

 A phrase that many homeowners dread hearing is “asbestos removal,” but if asbestos fibers are found, then it’s best to get them removed as quickly and safely as possible.
-Hiring an asbestos removal company is the right move to make when dealing with asbestos in your ductwork.
+Hiring an asbestos removal company is the right move for a homeowner to make when dealing with asbestos in their ductwork.
 These professionals will be able to identify if the asbestos can be encapsulated or if the ductwork will need to be replaced entirely.

-Since clean and adequate airflow is critical for humans, air conditioning system installation is regulated, and professionals must obtain proper training and licensing.
-AC units use a cooling chemical called Freon that installers are trained to handle to prevent contamination or accidental spills.
-Be sure to review the installation contract to understand what local and federal regulations apply to avoid potential fines for improper installation.
+Since clean and adequate airflow is critical for humans, air-conditioning system installation is regulated, and professionals must obtain proper training and licensing.
+AC units use refrigerant to cool homes, and professional installers are trained to handle any contamination or accidental spills.
+Homeowners will want to review the installation contract to understand what local and federal regulations apply to avoid potential fines for improper installation.

-Fortunately, all central air conditioners include a manufacturer’s warranty that lasts between 5 and 10 years.
+Most central air conditioners include a manufacturer’s warranty that lasts between 5 and 10 years.
 Warranties generally cover parts and equipment, but the installer may also offer a warranty for labor on repairs that fall within a specific period.
-Extended warranties might also be available, but these often cost more than any standard repairs that could occur over the lifespan of the AC unit.
+Extended warranties might also be available, but at $100 to $500, these often cost more than any standard repairs that could occur over the lifespan of the AC unit.
 A warranty can come into play if a homeowner notices that their AC unit fan isn’t spinning or their outside AC unit is not turning on.

-Central AC Unit Cost: Types of AC Units
+Central AC Unit Cost by Type of Unit

 Ductless split systems use a condenser and compressor unit installed outdoors and an evaporator installed indoors.
 Sometimes this indoor evaporator is already used to heat the house.
-The more zones you want to cool, the more this system will cost.
+The more zones a homeowner wants to cool, the more this system will cost.
 Ductless systems are faster and easier to install since ductwork doesn’t have to be installed throughout the walls or attic.
-You can expect to pay between $2,000 and $14,500 for a ductless split system AC unit.
+Homeowners can expect to pay between $3,800 and $7,700 for a ductless split system AC unit.

-Do I Need a New Central AC Unit?
+Do I Need to Add or Replace a Central AC Unit?

-Spending a few thousand dollars on new equipment isn’t the easiest pill to swallow, but there are several reasons why adding central air to a home, or replacing an aging system, is a good idea.
+Spending several thousand dollars on a major home system isn’t the easiest pill to swallow, but there are several reasons why adding central air to a home, or replacing an aging system, is a good idea.
 Central AC units eventually wear out just like any other mechanical equipment.
-An older unit should be replaced to regain energy efficiency, improve cool air output, reduce humidity, and more.
-Excessive noise and dust, even after changing filters, are also indicators that it’s time to update your AC unit.
+An older unit will need to be replaced to regain energy efficiency, improve cool air output, reduce humidity, and more.

 AC Unit Age

 If the home has an older AC unit, the time will come when it will fail.
 How long do HVAC systems last?
-Most central air conditioner systems have a lifespan of 15 to 25 years, depending on the type of unit.
-Without proper maintenance like changing air filters or having it serviced regularly, it may wear out sooner.
-Older units are less efficient than newer models, so the quality of cool air may significantly improve with installing a new unit.
+Most central air-conditioner systems have a lifespan of 15 to 25 years, depending on the type of unit.
+Without proper maintenance, like changing air filters or having it serviced regularly, it may wear out sooner.
+Older units are also less efficient than newer models, so the quality of cool air may significantly improve with installing a new unit.
 It’s usually worth homeowners paying an annual HVAC service cost to help increase the likelihood that the unit will reach the top end of its anticipated lifespan.

-AC units that grow noisy usually mean they have outlasted their prime or have a ductwork problem.
+When an AC unit grows noisy, that usually means it has outlasted its prime or that it has a ductwork problem.
 Noises may result from ductwork that is not large enough to handle the square footage of the house or from an inner coil that has worn out.
 Constantly finding dust around the house is another indicator that there is leaking ductwork.

-Some summers are hotter than others, but if you’ve noticed a much higher energy bill than usual, your AC unit may be working harder but less effectively.
-Typically, you’ll see a sudden spike from one month to the next.
+Some summers are hotter than others, but if a homeowner has noticed a much higher energy bill than usual, their AC unit may be working harder but less effectively.
+Typically, a homeowner will see a sudden spike from one month to the next.
 The motor and other parts may not operate at the same capacity as before, so the system runs more often to compensate.
-Replacing the central AC unit should solve this problem.
+Replacing the central AC unit will likely solve this problem.

 AC units are designed to remove excess humidity, which is typically associated with a warmer sensation.
-When you’ve noticed more humidity in your house than expected, you may want to have your central air system inspected to see if it needs repair or replacement.
+If a homeowner notices more humidity in their house than expected, they may want to have their central AC system inspected to see if it needs repair or replacement.

 A broken-down or worn-out AC unit can be a significant deterrent for prospective home buyers, especially in hot climates.
-Replacing an old central AC unit is an almost invisible update that positively impacts your home’s value—not to mention your own comfort.
-If you live in a climate where AC isn’t a necessity but a luxury, installing a split system might just appeal to more potential home buyers who would like to have the option.
+Replacing an old central AC unit is an almost invisible update that positively impacts a home’s value—not to mention a homeowner’s own comfort.
+If the home is located in a climate where AC isn’t a necessity but a luxury, installing a split system might appeal to more potential home buyers who would like to have the option.

 Home Improvements and Additions

-The type of cooling system selected will depend on the area that needs to be cooled.
+The type of cooling system a homeowner selects will depend on the area that needs to be cooled.
 Adding new rooms will require an update to ductwork and potentially a new AC unit.
-If the cooling system is too small to handle the addition, it will run more frequently, reducing its lifespan and increasing your energy bill.
-Whether you’re building a garage apartment or blowing out your kitchen and dining room, be sure to consider the impact on your cooling system.
+If the cooling system is too small to handle the addition, it will run more frequently, reducing its lifespan and increasing the homeowner’s energy bill.
+Whether a homeowner is building a garage apartment or knocking out a wall to combine their kitchen and dining room, it’s smart for them to consider the impact on their cooling system.

-Central AC Unit Cost: DIY vs. Hiring a Professional
+Central AC Unit Installation: DIY vs. Hiring a Professional

-Installing a central air conditioning unit is not the most glamorous way to spend your hard-earned money, but it’s certainly one of the most comfortable necessities in some regions.
-It can be tempting to wonder if you could install your own AC unit to save on costs, but this is one area that’s not advised for a DIY project unless you’re already licensed to do so.
+Installing a central air-conditioning unit is not the most glamorous way for a homeowner to spend their hard-earned money, but a fully functioning AC unit is certainly one of the most comfortable necessities in some regions.
+It can be tempting for a homeowner to wonder if they could install their own AC unit to save on costs, but this is one area that’s not advised for a DIY project unless the homeowner is already licensed to do so.
 Cooling systems use chemical refrigerants to instantly cool air in a home.
 Older units may still use Freon, which is a type of refrigerant that has been banned since January 1, 2020, due to its damaging effect on the earth’s ozone layer.
 Only trained and licensed technicians are allowed to handle this chemical and must dispose of it properly.

-Professional installers can adequately measure your home to determine the best ductwork layout and unit size to cool your house to a comfortable temperature.
+Professional installers can adequately measure the home to determine the best ductwork layout and unit size to cool it to a comfortable temperature.
 They’ll also know how to install ductwork properly to avoid leaks and to ensure each room gets adequate airflow.
-Overall, it’s a small price to pay to ensure the safe installation of a long-term benefit for comfortable living.
+Overall, it’s a small price for a homeowner to pay to ensure the safe installation of a long-term benefit for comfortable living.

 How to Save Money on Central AC Unit Cost